Mass stabbing

-A mass stabbing is a single incident in which multiple victims are harmed or killed in a knife-enabled crime.
-In such attacks, sharp objects are thrust at the victim, piercing through the skin and harming the victim.
-Examples of sharp instruments used in mass stabbings may include kitchen knives, utility knives, sheath knives, scissors, katanas, hammers, screwdrivers, icepicks, bayonets, axes, machetes and glass bottles.
+A mass stabbing is a single incident in which multiple victims are injured or killed with a sharp object thrusted at the victims, piercing through the skin and injuring the victims.
+Examples of sharp instruments used in mass stabbings may include kitchen knives, utility knives, sheath knives, scissors, katanas, icepicks, bayonets, axes, machetes and glass bottles.
 Knife crime poses security threats to many countries around the world.

-There are many different factors causing mass stabbing.
+There are many different factors that could lead to a mass stabbing.
 This may include social inequality, abuse of alcohol and other drugs, easy access to weapons, social and cultural norms, religious and political reasons, among others.

 Many actions have been taken to address mass stabbing and knife crimes.
 This may include enacting new legislation, social and education programs, medical interventions, among others.
 However, mass stabbing and similar terrorist attacks carried out by Islamic extremists have resulted in the rise of Islamophobia.

 Definition

 A mass stabbing can be defined from a number of different perspectives.
-The Oxford English Dictionary defines the verb ‘stab’ as an action that propels a pointed weapon with the intention of harm or murder.
+The Oxford English Dictionary defines the verb 'stab' as an action that propels a pointed weapon with the intention of harm or murder.
 A mass stabbing is an incident involving the use of pointed weapons to wound or kill multiple people.

 Mass stabbings can be looked at from the scope of knife crime.
-Based on a publication by the Parliament of the United Kingdom, ‘knife-enabled crime’ is an incident where harm is threatened or caused with the use of bladed weapons.
-The media also refers to ‘knife crime’ as a stabbing incident or the illegal possession of knives by a person in the public.
+Based on a publication by the Parliament of the United Kingdom, 'knife-enabled crime' is an incident where harm is threatened or caused with the use of bladed weapons.
+The media also refers to 'knife crime' as a stabbing incident or the illegal possession of knives by a person in the public.

 From a legal perspective, the phrase mass killing can be used to define a mass stabbing.
-Based on section 2 of the Investigative Assistance for Violent Crimes Act of 2012 of the United States of America, which was signed into law and published by the US Congress on 13 January 2013, ‘mass killing’ is an individual occasion with three or more people murdered.Mass stabbings can also be looked at from the perspective of mass murder.
+Based on section 2 of the Investigative Assistance for Violent Crimes Act of 2012 of the United States of America, which was signed into law and published by the US Congress on 13 January 2013, 'mass killing' is an individual occasion with three or more people murdered.Mass stabbings can also be looked at from the perspective of mass murder.
 The Federal Bureau of Investigation (FBI) of the United States of America has defined mass murder as an incident where four or more people are killed in a single incident on a continuing basis without any significant time period in between each of the murders.